trapd00r/hr/README.md

 # OPTIONS

     -c,  --char       Character to use
-    -s,  --size       Number of columns.
+    -s,  --size       Number of columns
     -fg, --fg         Foreground color to use.
 See Term::ExtendedColor -bg, --bg         Background color to use.
 See Term::ExtendedColor -b,  --bold       Use bold